{{ model.primaryDisplay }}

 High-density standing circuit:

 An advanced 36-minute conditioning circuit with challenging pace, conditioning plus core focus, no-floor handling, 5-minute warm-up, 4-minute cooldown, weekly use of 3, and finisher on produces about 35m 50s.
 The Block Ledger shows 4 rounds, 5 stations, 50s work, and up to 10s rest.
-Readiness Checks flag high density, so the safer first test is to reduce pace or level if breathing or coordination fails.
+Readiness Checks flag High density and 4/5 covered, so the safer first test is to reduce pace or level if breathing or coordination fails and add the missing strength pattern elsewhere.

 Troubleshooting a painful movement:

 If Movement Options selects a floor push-up but wrist loading feels wrong, switch Constraint handling to Wrist-sensitive.
-The selected push movement changes toward a wall or neutral-wrist option, and the Constraint match row reminds you to keep every swap pain-free.
+The selected push movement changes toward a wall or neutral-wrist option, and the Constraint match row reminds you to keep every swap comfortable and controlled.
 If pain remains, stop that movement rather than forcing the circuit to continue.

 FAQ: